London Johnson: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Louisville 2025 Basketball Commitments".
+Rivals.
+Retrieved January 10, 2026.; "2025 Louisville Cardinals Recruiting Class".
+ESPN.
+Retrieved January 10, 2026.; "2025 Team Ranking".
+Rivals.
+Retrieved January 10, 2026.;

 College career

 On October 20, 2025, Johnson committed to the Louisville Cardinals.
 The commitment drew criticism from coaches, especially Michigan State head coach Tom Izzo, who suggested that his age and prior experience could create an unfair advantage.

 Professional career

 NBA G League Ignite (2022–2024)

 On October 3, 2022, Johnson signed a record deal to play for NBA G League Ignite.
-In his first season, Johnson averaged 10.5 points, 2.0 rebounds, and 3.0 assists in 30 games played.
+In his first season, Johnson averaged 10.5 points, two rebounds, and three assists in 30 games played.
 With the departure of teammate Scoot Henderson, Johnson was expected to have a breakout second season with the Ignite, but failed to improve his numbers significantly in a disastrous final season for the Ignite team, who finished with an abysmal 2–32 record.
 Johnson averaged 10.6 points, 2.2 rebounds, and 4.9 assists in 25 games played in his final season with the Ignite.

 Maine Celtics (2024–2025)

 Johnson did not declare for the 2024 NBA draft, and was selected with the 21st overall pick in the 2024 G League Draft by the Maine Celtics.
-In three games with the Celtics, he averaged 2.3 points, 1.0 rebound, and 1.0 assist.
+In three games with the Celtics, he averaged 2.3 points, one rebound, and one assist.
 On January 1, 2025, Johnson was waived by the Celtics.